 Just one serve of Healthy Chef Protein contains up to 26g of protein per serve.

 WILL PROTEIN BULK ME UP?

-It depends on the protein supplement you are using as well as diet and they type of exercise.
+It depends on the protein supplement you are using as well as diet and the type of exercise you are doing.

 A woman can bulk up or gain weight for 4 reasons: